murkl/arch-os/docs/DOCS.md

 This configuration will be set during Arch OS Core Installation:

 - `vm.max_map_count` is set to `1048576` for compatibility of some apps/games (default)
-- `DefaultTimeoutStopSec` is set to `10s` for faster shutdown in /etc/systemd/system.conf
 - `quiet splash vt.global_cursor_default=0` is set to kernel parameters for silent boot
 - Pacman parallel downloads is set to `5`
 - Pacman colors and eyecandy is enabled